 Side dishes are the perfect way to boost your veggie intake and pump up the flavor in any meal.
-During the cold winter months, they're the ultimate comfort food that just make you feel good.
-Bring one of these to a friend's, a potluck, or just make it for yourself to spice up a drab and dreary night.
+During the cold winter months, they’re the ultimate comfort food.
+Bring one of these to a friend’s, a potluck, or just make it for yourself to spice up a drab and dreary night.

-A word of caution: A few of these recipes take up to an hour to cook, but they're worth the wait.
-They taste so good (and are chock-full of nutrients) that you might be tempted to skip the main course.
+A word of caution: A few of these recipes take up to an hour to cook, but they’re worth the wait.
+They taste so delicious (and are chock-full of nutrients and health benefits) that you might be tempted to skip the main course.

 The nutty, creamy flavor of the tahini combines with the sweetness of maple syrup for a delicious dip for these sweet potato wedges.
 Sprinkle lemon juice and cilantro on top for even more flavor.
-Bonus: It's also vegan and paleo, if you’re into that.
+Bonus: It’s also vegan and paleo, if you’re into that.

-With quinoa and white beans, this is one side dish that will fill you up.
-Put a couple on your plate, and you've got a full meal.
-It's best to save this recipe for when you have the time; the prep for each acorn squash is a bit involved, and they spend about an hour in the oven.
+With quinoa, pepitas, and cranberries, this is one side dish that will fill you up.
+Put a couple on your plate, and you’ve got a full meal.
+It’s best to save this recipe for when you have the time.
+The prep for each acorn squash is a bit involved, and they spend about 45 minutes in the oven.

 Green bean casserole gets a makeover with ever-popular kale.
 This recipe is a great winter comfort food when you want to splurge (hello, caramelized mushrooms and Gruyère!) but still pack a nutritious punch.